JustKing2610/Project-Bioinformatics-differential-splicing-analysis-anopheles-gambiae/README.md

 ### Different scripts and their purpose/use

 #### FastQC
 The FastQC script is used to quality check the RNA-seq reads.
 This has been done before and after trimming with trimmomatic.
-By using the standard FastQC script:
-' ' '
-Script to run FastQC
-' ' '
+#### Trimmomatic
+Trimmomatic is used for filtering and trimming the RNA-seq reads.
+So that the bad reads are filtered out, and less quality read-ends are trimmed of the reads.
+#### Tophat
+Tophat is used to map the trimmed and filtered reads on the reference genome.
+This results in .bam files, which can be used for assembly
+#### StringTie
+For the assembly StringTie is used.
+This tool generated gtf files for each sample.
+#### Suppa
+Suppa is a tool to find and measure alternative splicing.
+This is used for each sample
 ### Parameters on the command line
 #### Trimmomatic
 LEADING:28 <br />